 Ultraviolet light is a type of electromagnetic radiation.

 Ultraviolet light is not detectable by the human eye.
-But some insects are able to see ultraviolet light.
-Our bodies use ultraviolet light to make vitamin D. If the ultraviolet light exposure is too much, then it can be very harmful as it can cause cancer.
+But there are some insects that are able to see ultraviolet light.
+Our bodies use ultraviolet light to make vitamin D. If the ultraviolet light exposure is too much then it can be very harmful as it can cause cancer.

 When Ultraviolet light descends on certain materials, ultraviolet light may cause them to fluoresce.
-It emits electromagnetic radiations of lower energy, such as visible light.
-Ultraviolet light, when it interacts with specific substances, has the ability to induce fluorescence.
-This phenomenon occurs due to the emission of electromagnetic radiations of lesser energy, such as visible light.
+It emits electromagnetic radiations of lower energy such as visible light.

 The range of ultraviolet light: